Frequently Asked Questions

 What is your background?

 I have been a student of the sky since childhood.
-I believe that because my astronomy knowledge is from a grass-roots level it makes what I share with people at my night sky tours more accessible, interesting and fun.
+I believe that because my astronomy knowledge is from a grass-roots level it makes what I share with people at my tours more accessible, interesting, and fun.
 My approach to astronomy is that the night sky belongs to all of us.
-It is not just for the highly trained and educated professional scientists to explore.
+It is not just for highly trained and educated scientists to explore.
 Anybody can experience the magic of the heavens.
-All one needs to do is look up.
+All you need to do is look up.

 The weather doesn’t look promising for a tour tonight.
 Are you still going ahead as scheduled?

-Absolutely!!
+Absolutely!
 I keep a very close watch on weather and sky conditions.
-Often what looks threatening and overcast during daytime rapidly clears up soon after nightfall.
-Of course, no one can guarantee completely clear skies, but I can guarantee that if I don’t set-up and the sky does clear – we won’t see a thing!
+Often what looks threatening and overcast during daytime clears up in the hours before an Astronomy Adventure.
+Even if conditions aren’t ideal, we can often view through gaps between the clouds.
 In the unlikely event there is severe weather expected, I will be in touch to cancel or reschedule the tour.